Nickchapman3773/Uranium-Fever/README.md

 Expand
 </summary>

-> [!caution]
-> These instructions are intentionally less specific than the rest of the guide.
+These instructions are intentionally less specific than the rest of the guide.
 Linux users must have a higher aptitude for troubleshooting in order to make Uranium Fever run on the operating system.
 Support will not be provided for the Linux installation process.

 - Requirements:
 	- Windows - Access to windows via a seperate installation or a virtual machine is required for the installation process.